Rice Hall 328

 - Doctor of Philosophy, McGill University, 2006

 Mohammad Jafar Amir Mahallati is currently Presidential Scholar in Islamic Studies at the Religion Department of Oberlin College.
+He also holds the Nancy Schrom Dye Chair in the Middle East and North African Studies.
 He received his Ph.D. in Islamic Studies from McGill University, after completing the Harvard fellowship for Persian studies in 2005-06.
 Mahallati has taught graduate courses and lectured at Columbia, Princeton, Yale, and Georgetown Universities.
 He has served as senior scholar and affiliate with several academic and religious institutions focused on international relations, including the Middle East Institute, the Center for Strategic and International Affairs, and Search for Common Ground (all in Washington DC).

 After his studies in Islamic theology at Khan Seminary (Shiraz, Iran) and receiving a B.A. in Economics from National University (Tehran), Mahallati completed a B.S. in Civil Engineering from the University of Kansas and a M.S. in Political Economy from the University of Oregon.
 He served as, Chairman of Economic Department at Kerman University (1980), Director General for Economic and International Affairs, in Iran’s Ministry of Foreign Affairs (1981-1987), and Iran’s Ambassador to the United Nations (1987-1989).
 As Ambassador he was successful in bringing an end to the devastating eight-year Iran-Iraq War.